 Eco-Participation

-The eco-participation is a financial contribution paid by the consumer when purchasing a household appliance
+Eco-participation is a financial contribution paid by the consumer when purchasing a household appliance.

 What is eco-participation?

-The eco-participation corresponds to the cost of collecting and recycling old products.
-It is part of the total cost of the equipment and is not billed as such.
-The producer indicates the amount of the eco-tax present for each product to the distributor.
-The distributor indicates to the end consumer this same amount.
+The eco-contribution covers the cost of collecting and recycling old products.
+It is included in the total cost of the equipment and is not billed separately.
+The producer informs the distributor of the eco-tax amount applicable to each product.
+The distributor then informs the end consumer of the same amount.

-Its cost varies depending on the organization to which the producer is attached.
-You will therefore find the amount of the eco-contribution at the level of the product sheet, the basket and the purchase summary for the products concerned.
+Its cost varies depending on the organization to which the producer is affiliated.
+Therefore, you will find the amount of the eco-contribution on the product page, in the shopping cart, and in the purchase summary for the products concerned.

 bl-li1.png